 Look out!
 That’s a reference to ‘Pretty In Pink’!

-7) STAR BRAND (IS NOT GREEN LANTERN)
+7) STAR BRAND (WHO IS *TOTALLY* NOT GREEN LANTERN)

 The brainchild of Marvel editor-in-chief Jim Shooter, the New Universe was initially conceived as a chance for Marvel to do properties inspired by those of rival DC Comics, Marvel-style.
 By the time the line launched as part of Marvel’s 25th anniversary, (back when they actually counted ‘years of operation by Marvel’ rather than the origination date of the characters they absorbed from earlier publishing attempts) the only remainder of that was Star Brand, a character who bore more than a passing resemblance to Green Lantern.
 As with most “alternate universe” publishing ventures, the writers eventually decided to throw in a random apocalypse because there were no consequences, and Star Brand’s massive cosmic powers were the cause.
 Shooter’s exit probably hastened the end for the New Universe, but (due partially to his twisted ancestry) Star Brand ended up being one of the least-loved titles of the line.
 (Okay, it was better than ‘Merc,’ but pretty much everything is.)

-6) THE JUSTIFIERS (ARE NOT THE AVENGERS)
+6) THE JUSTIFIERS (WHO ARE *TOTALLY* NOT THE AVENGERS)

 Of course, Shooter wasn’t the first creator to poke fun at comic-book rivals (and he wouldn’t be the last) but there was a time where relations were a bit warmer, at least unofficially.
 Back in 1971, JLA writer Mike Freidrich created an unofficial team-up between his team and a familiar group of costumed avengers.
 Wandjina, Silver Sorceress, Blue Jay and Jack B. Quick were pastiches of Thor, Scarlet Witch, Yellowjacket and Quicksilver, respectively, and they and their teammates still pop up occasionally in DC Comics even today.
 (Friedrich’s friend, Roy Thomas, did the other half of the crossover as writer of the real Avengers.
 His contribution, The Squadron Supreme, has been much more visible, even holding down multiple titles of their own over the years.)